 In a recently closed ticket, I had specified that the solution would be automatically applied upon reboot of a computer.
 As so often happens one of the twenty or so users affected by the solution emailed to say that it didn’t work.
-Having dealt with said user before, I had a hunch that they hadn’t actually read the solution text, and wanted to see if I could find out when the computer had last been rebooted.
+Having dealt with said user before, I had a hunch that they hadn’t… Continue reading PowerShell: Check computer last logon date

 Last week, I showed you how to get specific properties for all users in a given OU.
-Knowing that the output of that query quickly gets hard to navigate, wanting to remove the extraneous data that the customer didn’t request, and assuming that they wanted to manipulate the data, I decided to return the results as a CSV-file.
+Knowing that the output of that query quickly gets hard to navigate, wanting to remove the extraneous data that the customer didn’t request, and assuming that they wanted to manipulate the data, I decided to return the results… Continue reading PowerShell: Pipe output to CSV file

 Two weeks ago, I showed you how I got some specific properties for a specific user.
 Perhaps unsurprisingly, the next request from my customer was a similar dump from a specific OU.
 While the Identity parameter works well when you’re dealing with a specific user, it doesn’t help when you want all users.

 In the Organisation tab of a user object in Active Directory, you have the option to set who is the manager of a given user.
-While this may seem unnecessary, I have found it very useful when supporting a customer where I don’t know the reporting lines, as it gives me a one-stop place to go to find that information.
+While this may seem unnecessary, I have found it very useful when supporting a customer where I don’t know the reporting lines, as it gives me a one-stop place to… Continue reading PowerShell: Look up all direct reports

 A few weeks ago, I showed you how to get a list of all enabled user accounts in PowerShell.
 Perhaps unsurprisingly, after having presented this to my customer, it transpired that what they really wanted, was to know how many enabled user accounts existed in Active Directory.